scsonic/NASA2019_et760/README.md

 # Who We Are
-We are Team ET760, Nasa spaceappschallenge, Taipei site. this is repo is port of our system.
+We are Team ET760, Nasa spaceappschallenge, Taipei site. this is repo is part of our system.

 # Honeycomb Platform
 This is the Honeycomb Central Contorl Panel. people can register your drone as 'FireBees'.